-For anybody who is considering being a member of Franklin College Men's Basketball program these are the people you need to contact.
-It's possible to choose to contact them by way of email utilizing the link above or call the school to obtain more specifics about the college and Men's Basketball program prior to deciding whether or not it's the best fit for you personally.
+For anybody who is interested in becoming a part of the Franklin College Men's Basketball program these are the people you'll want to get in touch with.
+It's possible to choose to contact them by way of email using the link above or call the school to obtain more specifics about the school and Men's Basketball program before determining if it is a suitable fit for you.

-NCSA gives student athletes the resources and info they need to enhance their chances of being recruited by a Men's Basketball program, whether it is at Franklin College or another college.
-Since 2000, NCSA has been connecting coaches and athletes which is a crucial component of the recruiting process.
-This year alone there are 41976 Men's Basketball high school athletes utilizing the NCSA scouting professionals, network and technology to get their highlights before 5819 coaches at 2122 colleges Men's Basketball programs nationwide.
+NCSA gives student student athletes the resources and info they need to improve their chances of being recruited by a Men's Basketball program, whether it is at Franklin College or another school.
+Since 2000, NCSA has been connecting coaches and athletes which is a critical part of the recruiting process.
+This year on it's own there are 53289 Men's Basketball student athletes using the NCSA network, technology and scouting professionals to get their highlights in front of 7338 coaches at 2124 colleges Men's Basketball programs across the country.

-If you'd like to join the Franklin College Men's Basketball program you need to start building relationships and a highly-visible, professional quality recruiting profile.
-Starting that process as early as possible is critical to your success.
-So make your free profile to become a confirmed NCSA Men's Basketball student athlete and start connecting with coaches at the Franklin College Men's Basketball program today.
+If you'd like to join the Franklin College Men's Basketball program you have to start building relationships and a highly-visible, professional quality recruiting profile.
+Starting that process as early as possible is crucial to your success.
+So create your free profile to become a confirmed NCSA Men's Basketball student athlete and start connecting with coaches at the Franklin College Men's Basketball program today.